IBM/elasticsearch-spark-recommender/README.md

 ### 4. Download Apache Spark

-This Journey should work with any Spark 2.x version, however it is recommended that you download the latest version of Spark (currently 2.2.0) from the [downloads page](http://spark.apache.org/downloads.html).
+This Code Pattern should work with any Spark 2.x version, however it is recommended that you download the latest version of Spark (currently 2.2.0) from the [downloads page](http://spark.apache.org/downloads.html).
 Once you have downloaded the file, unzip it by running:
 ```
 $ tar xfz spark-2.2.0-bin-hadoop2.7.tgz
 ```

-> *Note if you download a different version, adjust the relevant command used above and elsewhere in this Journey accordingly*
+> *Note if you download a different version, adjust the relevant command used above and elsewhere in this Code Pattern accordingly*

 ![Download Apache Spark](doc/source/images/download-apache-spark.png)